bcwilhite/HailStone/README.md

 # HailStoneSequence
-PowerShell Module that returns the HailStone Number Sequence, or Collatz conjecture.
+Returns the HailStone Number Sequence, or Collatz conjecture.
+Wikipedia definition: Start with any positive integer n.
+Then each term is obtained from the previous term as follows: if the previous term is even, the next term is one half the previous term.
+If the previous term is odd, the next term is 3 times the previous term plus 1.
+The conjecture is that no matter what value of n, the sequence will always reach 1.